You should talk to your primary care provider about a referral to our balance therapy program for an assessment if you have:

 Balance therapy program

-We perform a complete assessment including advanced technology to test your balance (Platform Posturography Testing using the SMART Balance Master® EquiTest®).
-After your assessment, we will determine the most appropriate treatment that may include:
+We perform a complete assessment including advanced technology to test your balance (Platform Posturography Testing with SMART Balance Master® EquiTest®).
+After your assessment, we will determine the best treatment that may include:

 - Vestibular habituation and gaze stabilization exercises meant to help retrain your vestibular system - the area of your brain responsible for balance.

 - Balance exercises to improve steadiness with walking and standing activities.

-- Epley's canalith repositioning maneuver for BPPV—a technique that involves moving your head in specific directions to eliminate a spinning sensation when you move.
+- Epley's canalith repositioning maneuver for benign paroxysmal positional vertigo (BPPV) - a technique that involves moving your head in specific directions to eliminate a spinning sensation when you move.